avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Mean and max values along path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-All two dimensional field results (for example peak pressure or depth) can be projected into the curvilinear system using
+All two dimensional field results (for example peak pressure or flow depth) can be projected into the curvilinear system using
 the previously described method.
 The maximum and average values of those fields are computed in each cross-section (l direction).
 For example the maximum :math:`A_{cross}^{max}(s)` and average :math:`\bar{A}_{cross}(s)` of the two
 dimensional distribution :math:`A(s,l)` is: